 - During the time the bond holder possesses the bond, the issuer will pay him interest, often bi annually.
 The bond holder will receive their initial investment back once the bond matures.
 It's a bit like a time term deposit

 - The bond holder may sell their bond before it matures.
 They will do this on what is known as the 'secondary market'.
 When the bond holder goes to sell their bond on the secondary market, they will likely end up selling at either a 'premium' or 'discount' to the purchase price.

 - To demonstrate, let us say Mr Smith purchased a bond for $1000.
 Its coupon rate is 7% and it matures on 1 April 2014.

-- Prior to 1 April 2014 Mr Smith decides to sell his bond.
+- Prior to 1 April 2014, Mr Smith decides to sell his bond.
 At the time, interest rates are only 5%.
 This means a prospective purchaser would be willing to pay a premium to Mr Smith for the bond.
-Mr Smith is thus able to sell his bond to Mr Brown for $1,050 Mr Brown has paid Mr Smith an extra $50 to acquire the bond.
-He has done this because the bond will pay interest at 7% whereas if he invested his money in the bank he would only get 5%.
+Mr Smith is thus able to sell his bond to Mr Brown for $1,050,.
+In other words, Mr Brown has paid Mr Smith an extra $50 to acquire the bond.
+He has done this because the bond will pay interest at 7%, whereas if he invested his money in the bank he would only get 5%.
 Accordingly, Mr Brown is willing to pay a premium to Mr Smith to achieve a 7% interest rate of return on his money.
-Once Mr Brown buys the bond, the Issuer will pay the coupon rate (interest) on the $1,000 bond to him at 7%.
-When the day of maturity of 1 April 2014 arrives, the Issuer will repay Mr Brown the initial investment of $1,000.
+Once Mr Brown buys the bond, the issuer will pay the coupon rate (interest) on the $1,000 bond to him at 7%.
+When the day of maturity of 1 April 2014 arrives, the issuer will repay Mr Brown the initial investment of $1,000.